etases/EduBlock.Report/Requirement.md

 ## Functional Requirements
 ### System Functional Overview
-The system is designed to provide a platform for students to view their academic records, teachers to view their students’ academic records, staff to view the academic records of students, create new class.
+The system is designed to provide a platform for school to manage their student's record, information with high security and pivate.